Cisco Business Operations Salary in San Francisco Bay Area | $110K-$175K+ | Levels.fyi

 The median Business Operations compensation in San Francisco Bay Area package at Cisco totals $175K per year.
-View the base salary, stock, and bonus breakdowns for Cisco's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Cisco's total compensation packages.
 Last updated: 10/1/2025

 Company